StefanoZiinoC/StefanoZiinoC/README.md

-    🚀 Specialized in cloud infrastructure and custom solutions 🛠️ Proficient in Terraform, Kubernetes, Docker, and cloud infrastructure management 👨‍💻 Fullstack developer with experience in ReactJs, AngularJs, NodeJs (NestJs), NoSQL and MySQL 🌐 2 years ago I was developing web applications for automating employee selection for Enterprise of RRHH (SAS) 🌱 Always eager to learn and stay up-to-date with the latest technologies and trends 😺 Fun fact: I love cats
+    🚀 Specialized in cloud infrastructure and custom solutions 🛠️ Proficient in Terraform, Kubernetes, Docker, and cloud infrastructure management 👨‍💻 Fullstack developer with experience in ReactJs, AngularJs, NodeJs (NestJs), NoSQL and MySQL 🌐 1 year ago I was developing web app for automating employee selection for enterprise of RRHH (SAS) 🌱 Always eager to learn and stay up-to-date with the latest technologies and trends 😺 Fun fact: I love cats